ZupIT/nimbus-docs/backend-ts/screen-type.md

 Use this to get the request headers, route parameters, query, body, etc.
 - `response`: [the response object from express](https://expressjs.com/en/4x/api.html#res) for the current response.
 Use this to alter the status code of the response, headers, etc.
-- `navigationContext`: a reference to the current navigation context.
-Read [[this topic|Context#navigation-contexts]] to know more about this.
+- `getViewState`: a function that gets a state linked to the current view.
+View states are created when a parameter is passed while navigating.
 - `navigator`: an instance of the class Navigator, which is a type-safe way of navigating from a screen to another.
 Always prefer using the navigator instead of the navigation actions directly from the backend-ts core.
-To know more about the Navigator, check [[this topic|Navigation#the-navigator]].
+To know more about the Navigator, check [this topic](default-actions/navigation.md#the-navigator).

 With these properties injected into your screen you can get lots of information from the request and also alter the response!
 But which route params should the screen expect?
-What about the query params?
+What about the query params and view states?
 And what's the type of the body anyway?

 If your screen expects anything specific in the request, you should type it accordingly.
 Take as example a screen that shows a product with a given id.
 One way of receiving this id is through the url, to do so, extend the type